Zavarov/zav.jrc/README.md

 [![Java CI with Maven](https://github.com/Zavarov/JRA/actions/workflows/maven.yml/badge.svg)](https://github.com/Zavarov/JRA/actions/workflows/maven.yml)

-# JDA (Java Reddit API)
+# JRC (Java Reddit Client)

-JDA provides a simple way to exchange information between a Java application and the Reddit endpoints.
+An implementation of the Reddit API in Java.

 ### Getting started

+This project heavily utilizes dependency injection via [Guice](https://github.com/google/guice) in order to instantiate the client and auxiliary classes.

-By creating a new instance of the `Client` class and calling the `login` method, the user establishes the initial authentication with the Reddit API.
+When creating a new instance of the `Client`, Guice will try to load the configuration files `UserAgent.json` and `Crendentials.json` from the root directory.

-While not enforced, it is highly recommended to always call the `logout` once the program is about to terminate.
-This not only minimizes the risk of a third party misusing a token that has been leaked accidentally, but also makes the life easier for Reddit, since they don't have to store the granted tokens longer than necessary.

-In order to simply this process, two Client implementation are already provided.
-ScriptClient can be used to create an instance, acting on behalf of a user.
-The class UserlessClient creates an anonymous instance.
+Furthermore, the type of client can be specified by either using the `ScriptModule` or the `UserlessModule`.
+For more information on a script and userless app, see [here](https://github.com/reddit-archive/reddit/wiki/OAuth2).

+Access to the API is made available using *views*, an abstract overview over the different Reddit entities.
+Each view then contains methods reflecting individual API calls.
+See the [example](example) project for reference.

 ### Installing